 Going with the flow

 After teaching hot yoga at Forty Degrees hot yoga studio in Amsterdam for a few months, I decided to try the popular Astanga Vinyasa system as developed by P. Jois.
 This led me to practice Mysore style in Amsterdam.
 Early 2015, I completed a training at Delight yoga to deepen my understanding of the Astanga Primary series.

-Of the many workshops and shorter trainings I have completed over the years a training on how to teach trauma-sensitive yoga has been an eye opener.
+Of the many workshops and shorter trainings I have completed over the years a training on how to teach trauma-sensitive yoga has been impactful.
 In June 2015, I completed the Trauma Center Yoga Program training with David Emerson.
-Research carried out at the Trauma Center shows that yoga techniques can adapted and used to support the well-being and transformation of people who have gone through deeply traumatizing experiences in their lives.
+Research carried out at the Trauma Center shows that yoga techniques can be adapted and used to support the well-being and transformation of people who have gone through deeply traumatizing experiences in their lives.

 Vinyasa Krama Yoga -- going back to the source

 In November and December 2015 I took a 100-hr advanced teacher training in Vinyasa krama with Srivatsa Ramaswami, a pupil of Krishnamacharya for over 30 years .
 As well as asana and vinyasas, we practiced pranayama (breathing exercises) and yoga for the internal organs.
 Overall this training focused on using yoga practices to address the specific needs of individuals.
 We studied the Yoga Sutra of Patanjali, which included an overview of the goal of (Kaivalya or spiritual freedom) and the means of attaining the goal as explained in the sutras, translated by Ramaswami, word by word, chapter by chapter.
 Then, in January 2018, I returned to India to follow Ramaswami Srivatsa's course in the ancient philosophical text, Samkhyakarika.
 I continue to train with Ramaswami Srivatsa when the opportunity arises.